ncpleslie/wmata-train-tracker/README.md

 Check it out at https://wmata-train-tracking.vercel.app/.

-Tap/Click the right side of the screen to set your station.
+Tap/Click the left side of the screen to set your station.
+Tap/Click the right side to see incidents, if there are any.

 ## About